nartc/mapper/docs-site/docs/plugins-system/classes-transformer-plugin.md

 ### ttypescript

-ttypescript patches typescript in order to use transformers in tsconfig.json.
+`ttypescript` patches `typescript` in order to use transformers in `tsconfig.json`.
 See [ttypescript's README](https://github.com/cevek/ttypescript) for how to use this with module bundlers such as webpack or Rollup.

 ```
 {